dawid-dahl-umain/aaid-collaboration/docs/functional-requirements/structural-rules.md

 ## Rule 2: Internal Phase Pattern (Within Each Workflow)

-**The Rule:** All phases within a single workflow must follow the same internal pattern.
+**The Rule:** All phases within a single workflow must follow the same internal pattern of steps.

 **What is "Internal Phase Pattern"?**

-The sequential steps AI goes through INSIDE each phase (visible as substeps in workflow diagrams).
+The sequential steps AI executes INSIDE each individual phase.
+These are the operational steps within a phase (visible as steps in workflow diagrams).

+**Important Distinction:**

+- **Phase Cycle**: The sequence of phases (e.g., Red → Green → Refactor)
+- **Internal Phase Pattern**: The steps INSIDE each phase (e.g., Collaborate → Verify → Handle Issues → Review)

-**Important:** Each workflow defines its own pattern.
-The requirement is internal consistency within that workflow.
+**Important:** Each workflow defines its own phase cycle AND its own internal pattern.
+The requirement is internal consistency: all phases in a workflow use the same internal pattern.

 **Examples:**

-**`AAID` TDD Internal Pattern:**
+**`AAID` TDD:**

+_Phase Cycle_: Red → Green → Refactor (repeats for each test)

+_Internal Pattern_ (same for all three phases):

 ```text
 Collaborate → Verify → Handle Issues → Review